 Today, natto is primarily enjoyed by the Japanese, who commonly enjoy a small dish of fermented soybeans with breakfast.

 People have to lend a hand along the way, though.
-First, they must either boil or stream the beans.
-Then, they must inoculate them with the beneficial bacteria.
+First, they must either boil or steam the beans.
+Then, they must inoculate them with beneficial bacteria.

 In the early 1900s, researchers figured out how to make the starter culture apart from using straw.
 This innovation allowed more consistent results in homemade natto production and the first large scale commercial production as well.